Charlotte, NC Car Shipping: 2026 Costs & Routes

 Discover interesting insights about the state you’re shipping to or from

-• Population: Over 885,000 residents enjoy a diverse, growing community that loves sports and outdoor festivals.
+• Population: Over 880,000 residents bring a diverse, growing community that loves road trips.

-• Transportation: Charlotte Douglas International Airport, I‑77, I‑85, and I‑485 create a seamless network for car shipments, while the city’s rail lines connect to major ports.
+• Transportation: Charlotte Douglas International Airport handles the most cargo flights in the Southeast, while I‑77, I‑85, and I‑485 create a seamless highway network for car shipments.

 Car Shipping 101